amonks/chris/README.md

 Here's an example Xenakis project.

+## QUICK START

 To get started, download [this .zip file](http://f.monks.co/xenakis.zip), extract it into this folder, pull this folder up in a terminal, and run `xenakis/serve`.
+Then, go to [http://localhost:3000](http://localhost:3000) to see a cool website.

 * `build/` contains the built website, ready to go. it's updated when you run `xenakis/serve` or `xenakis/build`.
 * `website/` is where files that should go into the built website go.